Linux and ASLR: kernel/randomize_va_space

 sysctl -w kernel.randomize_va_space=2

-To make this setting permanent and active after a boot, add the option to /etc/sysctl.conf.
+To make this setting permanent and active after a system reboot, add the option to /etc/sysctl.conf.

 If you temporarily want to disable, you can set the value to zero with the instructions above.
-If you just want to test for a single program, as part of research, you can use the
+If you just want to test for a single program you can use the

 setarch command.
 This leverages a so-called personality flag.

--R disables the randomization of the virtual address space by turning on ADDR_NO_RANDOMIZE.
+The -R option disables the randomization of the virtual address space by turning on ADDR_NO_RANDOMIZE.
 This option allows programs to disable ASLR and run without any randomization.

-If you are performing researching (e.g. to test how buffer overflows work), keep in mind that also the compiler has some protection mechanisms in place.
+If you are doing research (e.g. to test how buffer overflows work), keep in mind that also the compiler has some protection mechanisms in place.
 If you found this page to achieve that, then use this disable stack protection during compilation.

 gcc -fno-stack-protector -z execstack -o program program.c